Thasin-Sheikh/dart_programming/custom_error_handling.md

 ### 1. Using `rethrow` for Error Propagation
 The rethrow statement is useful when you want to catch an exception, perform some action, but still propagate the exception up the call stack.
+**When to Use rethrow?**
+Use it when:
+- You want to log or process the error temporarily
+- You don’t want to swallow it—just pass it along

 ```dart
 Future<void> processData(String data) async {